Russian Empire–United States relations: Russian involvement in the American Revolutionary War

 Relations between the two countries began in 1776, when the United States declared its independence from Great Britain.

 Earlier contacts had occurred.
-In 1763, a Boston] merchant had anchored his ship at the port of Kronstadt after a direct transatlantic voyage.
+In 1763, a Boston merchant had anchored his ship at the port of Kronstadt after a direct transatlantic voyage.

-Despite being geographically removed from the American scene, Russia under Catherine the Great significantly affected the American Revolution through diplomacy.
+Despite being geographically removed from the North American scene, Russia under Catherine the Great significantly affected the American Revolution through diplomacy.
 While Catherine personally oversaw most Russian interactions with the new country, she also entrusted certain tasks to her foreign advisor, Nikita Ivanovich Panin, who often acted on Catherine's behalf when it came to matters of international diplomacy.
 Catherine and Panin interacted with the British government through James Harris, 1st Earl of Malmesbury, at the Russian court.
-The decisions made by Catherine and Panin during the Revolution to remain officially neutral, refuse Britain's requests for military assistance, and insist on peace talks that linked a resolution of the American Revolution with the settlement of separate European conflicts indirectly helped the Americans win the Revolution and gain independence.
+The decisions made by Catherine and Panin during the Revolution to remain officially neutral, refuse Great Britain's requests for military assistance, and insist on peace talks that linked a resolution of the American Revolution with the settlement of separate European conflicts indirectly helped the Americans win the Revolution and gain independence.

 Russian-American trade

-Small scale direct trade between Russia and the colonies began as early as 1763.
-Such trade was a violation of Britain's Navigation Acts, which allowed the Thirteen Colonies to trade only with Britain.
-Russian products such as hemp, sail linen and iron had started arriving in colonial ports years before the American Revolutionary War began and did not stop when the war started.
+Small scale direct trade between Russia and British North America began as early as 1763.
+Such trade was a violation of the British Navigation Acts, which allowed the Thirteen Colonies to trade only with Great Britain.
+Russian products, such as hemp, sail linen and iron, had started arriving in colonial ports years before the American Revolutionary War began and did not stop when the war started.
 America and Russia saw each other as trading partners.

 Throughout the Revolutionary War, Catherine believed an independent American nation would be ideal for Russian business interests.
 While some Russian leaders worried that an independent America might interfere with Russia's trade with other European nations, Catherine saw direct Russian-American trade as an excellent opportunity to expand commerce.
 Catherine knew that after the war, a free America could trade directly with Russia without interference.
-Moreover, if the Americans gained their freedom, Britain would have to turn to other countries such as Russia to supply it with the resources that could no longer be simply extracted from America.
+Moreover, if the Americans gained their independence, Britain would have to turn to other countries such as Russia to supply it with the resources that could no longer be acquired from North America, such as timber for the Royal Navy.